jg23497/fotura/README.md

 **Select a conflict strategy:**

-The argument to `--conflict-strategy` determines the conflict resolution strategy:
+The `--conflict-strategy` flag determines how to handle filename collisions:

-- keep_both: Keep both images, incrementing the conflicting filename (e.g. duplicate.jpg and duplicate_1.jpg will both exist).
+- `keep_both`: Keep both files by appending a numeric suffix to the new file (e.g. `duplicate.jpg` and `duplicate_1.jpg`).
-- skip: Skip the image to be copied, leaving it in place.
+- `skip`: Leave the existing file in place and skip the incoming one.
 No files are deleted.

 Example: